Nagasaki45/leverstone.me/content/Blog/getting-started-with-python.rst

 .. image:: /images/blog/write_a_blog_post_tweet.webp
   :width: 100%
-  :alt: "When you’ve written the same code 3 times, write a function.
-When you’ve given the same in-person advice 3 times, write a blog post" - David Robinson‏
+  :alt: "When you've written the same code 3 times, write a function.
+When you've given the same in-person advice 3 times, write a blog post" - David Robinson‏

 So here I am, writing this blog post.